 You want to be that brand.
 You want to provide the content that educates them and makes them aware of who you are.
 That’s why so many sites blog frequently; the more blog posts they have, the more topics they can cover, and the more people they can attract from different points of need.
 It’s a game of numbers; more valuable content equals more exposure equals more leads and buyers and fans.

 Blog posts are some of the most central content that is shared around social media.
 Well, blog posts and pithy memes featuring Minions.
 Informational content is shared amongst people who like or need to know that information.
 Content with interesting statistics or interesting depictions of information get shared both amongst industry users who can use it and amongst interested people who find the presentation cool.
 That’s why infographics are so highly circulated, even when the information presented isn’t necessarily interesting.
+Tools like Canva make this a lot easier to create without having any Photoshop experience.

 Blogging is just part of a robust internet presence, and social media is another huge part.
 Social media is what drives the best customer interactions you’ll ever have, but without a blog, you lack a lot of the fuel to keep a social profile active.
 Yes, you aren’t supposed to post your own content non-stop, but you use them for at least some of your posts.